Michael Ibru

-Early life and career
+Background

-Ibru was born to the family of Janet Ibru and Peter Ibru, a missionary worker who also worked at the Igbobi Orthopedic Hospital, Lagos.
-His family included a number of well-known merchants.
-Amongst them was Chief Osadjere of Olomu, a 19th century millionaire who built the first story building in Urhobo land in 1914; he was Michael Ibru’s maternal grandfather.
-His son, Ovedje, expanded his father’s commerce during the beginning decades of British colonial rule in Urhobo land in the 20th century.
-Ovedje Osadjere was a warrant chief in colonial-era Nigeria and reigned as Ohworode (King) R' Olomu (1924–1949).
-Michael Ibru grew up under Ovedje's influence.
+Ibru was born in Warri to the family of Chief Peter Epete Ibru and Janet Ibru.
+His maternal family included a number of wealthy traders and royals; among them was Chief Osadjere of Olomu Kingdom, a prominent 19th century merchant.
+His son, Ovedje Osadjere, expanded his father’s commerce during the beginning decades of British colonial rule in Urhoboland in the 20th century.
+Michael grew up under Ovedje's influence.
+Ibru attended Igbobi College where he was captain of Townsend house and Senior Prefect.
+He acquired a school certificate in 1951.